How much road tax will I pay for an electric car?

 “The fact that company car tax increases on EVs will be kept low should also keep giving fleets the confidence to go electric, which is vital for increasing the overall number of EVs on our roads.”

-Click here for the current vehicle tax rates.
+Click here for the current vehicle tax rates on the GOV.UK website.

 ALSO READ: